Psalter with Passion readings – Fragment

 Canberra, The National Library of Australia, Nan Kivell Calligraphic Collection MS 4052/3/107

 How to quote:

-The leaf is probably from the Psalter once part of the library of John Boykett Jarman (1782-1864), auctioned by Sotheby, Wilkinson & Hodge 13-14 June 1864 (lot 161).
+One of two leaves in the collection from a Psalter written by Pietro Ursuleo of Capua (d.
+1483), a priest and bishop of Satriano in Calabria from 1474 to 1483.
+They are probably from the Psalter once in the library of John Boykett Jarman (1782-1864), auctioned by Sotheby, Wilkinson & Hodge 13-14 June 1864 (lot 161).
 A twin manuscript also written by Pietro Ursuleo is preserved (Cambridge: Trinity College, MS. O.7.46).

 Script: Fine and well-formed humanistic minuscule, slightly clubbed, with generous word separation.
 Consistent punctuation and abbreviations confined to commonly occurring words.